josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Won't ever go on a date the wrong guy, or piss off the wrong girl.

 Won't live in the wrong places.
-Won't ever find themselves on the wrong side of the system.
+Won't ever find themselves in the wrong part of the system.

 Won't end up on the wrong side of the accelerated inequality.